 '''

-hello_SOURCES = hello.c version.c getopt.c getopt1.c getopt.h system.h This causes each mentioned .c file to be compiled into the corresponding .o.
-Then all
+hello_SOURCES = hello.c version.c getopt.c getopt1.c getopt.h system.h

 '''

+This causes each mentioned .c file to be compiled into the corresponding .o.
+Then all are linked to produce hello.

 If hello_SOURCES is not specified, then it defaults to the single file hello.c (see Section 8.5 [Default SOURCES], page 68).